diesel-rs/diesel/examples/postgres/custom_arrays/README.md

 It is important to add the database schema ("smdb") and type name ("protocol_type") otherwise Postgres fails to find the type and aborts an operation on that type.

 Next, let’s define the actual Enum.
-Bear in mind to use the wrapper struct as sql_type on the Enum:
+Bear in mind to use the SQL type struct as sql_type on the Enum:

 ```rust
 #[derive(Debug, Clone, FromSqlRow, AsExpression, PartialEq, Eq)]